front-end-intermediate/DOM-Scripting/readme.md

 var html = elem.innerHTML;

 // Set HTML content
-elem.innerHTML =
-  'We can dynamically change the HTML to include HTML elements like <a href="#">this link</a>.';
+elem.innerHTML = 'We can dynamically change the HTML to include <a href="#">HTML elements</a>.';

-// Add HTML to the end of an element's existing content elem.innerHTML += " Add this after what is already there.";

-// Add HTML to the beginning of an element's existing content elem.innerHTML = "We can add this to the beginning. " + elem.innerHTML;

-// You can inject entire elements into other ones, too elem.innerHTML += "<p>A new paragraph</p>";
 ```

-We are using the existing `<li>` elements in the DOM but there are 8 items in our `navItemsArray` array.
+We are using the six existing `<li>` elements in the DOM but there are 8 items in our `navItemsArray` array.

-Solution: dynamically generate the nav from items in the array.
+We need to dynamically generate the nav from items in the array.

-- depopulate the nav children

 Edit the HTML: